 Why a host should keep an eye on the traffic spikes

-Any decent shared hosting must handle situations when resource usage may exceed some limits in order to guarantee a proper work for all shared hosting clients allocated on the same server.
+And as regards non-scalable infrastructure (e.g. shared hosting with even unlimited plan or VPS), its resources are not automatically scalable.
+It means that any decent hosting (especially shared hosting) must handle situations when resource usage may exceed some limits.
+Hosting must do it in order to guarantee a proper work for all shared hosting clients allocated on the same server.

 Otherwise all these clients will experience now and then performance issues which means slow loading of websites, failure of backing up websites etc. For example, it can happen if one client abuse server resources making others suffer from crazy slowness of their websites.